Barton Peveril Sixth Form College: Campus

 The campus, comprising six buildings and a library, is situated in the south of Hampshire.
-The Chestnut, Hampshire, Mountbatten, Nobel, Rose, and Science Centre buildings each host a collection of the college’s academic qualifications.
+The Chestnut, Hampshire, Mountbatten, Nobel, Peveril, Rose, and Science Centre buildings each host a collection of the college’s academic qualifications.

 The site is equidistant from Eastleigh and Southampton Airport Parkway railway stations, both of which are within walking distance.

 In 2002 there was an £11.5 million building transformation project.

 The Rose Building was constructed in 2006, at a cost of £7 million, to provide facilities for subjects including Sport, Media and the Performing Arts.
 Within this building is the Rose Theatre, which hosts a number of college and external events and productions.

 The library underwent a £500,000 refurbishment in the summer of 2011, increasing the study space available and doubling the amount of computers.
 The library was renamed the Glyn Library, after previous Principal Godfrey Glyn OBE, and opened by the then Lord Lieutenant of Hampshire, Dame Mary Fagan.

 In 2013 the Nobel Building was opened, offering facilities for Mathematics, Computer Science, Psychology, Criminology, Geography and Media; within this is a Media Studio and a Radio Studio.

 The Science Centre was opened in 2015, costing £5 million.
 Each of the three floors is dedicated to a different scientific discipline: Chemistry, Biology, and Physics respectively.
 A £1.5 million extension to The Science Centre was opened in May 2019, which includes a new, dedicated Engineering lab.